Public Health Expert Jared Kushner Is Advising Trump on COVID-19: Report

 The administration is “not comfortable with the optics of national emergency” because of how it might impact Wall Street, tourism and air travel, a former Department of Homeland Security official said.

 Rather than declare a national emergency that would free up to $40 billion to mitigate the spread of the coronavirus, the White House is expected to provide loans for small businesses; according to the Washington Post, Trump is also “strongly considering a bailout for oil and gas producers.”
-Trump is expected to address the nation tonight at 9 p.m. with a speech reportedly drafted by Kushner and senior White House xenophobe Stephen Miller.
+On Wednesday night, in a speech reportedly written by Jared Kushner and White House senior xenophobe Stephen Miller, Trump announced that all travel from Europe to the United States would be suspended for 30 days — despite pandemic levels of community spread already present in the country.